CiscoDevNet/intersight-tfb-iks/README.md

 Open URL in a browser window.

 ### Deploy IWO collector using Helm

+Can't have that App runing without insights,correct?
+The workspace "sb_iwocollector" accounts for this.
 Open "sb_iwocollector" and Queue a plan manually.

+Once successful, the collector is installed in your k8s cluster and requires you to claim it as target in Intersight->Target.
+You will use the following steps to get the Device ID and Code:

+    Download kubeconfig for the sbcluster from Intersight

+    Execute: kubectl <path_to_kubeconfig> port-forward <collector_pod_id> 9110

+    Execute this to get the Device ID: curl -s http://localhost:9110/DeviceIdentifiers

+    Execte this to get the Claim Code: curl -s http://localhost:9110/SecurityTokens

 If successful, open the Optimizer in Intersight and view insights for the App just deployed.